ieedan/finalchat/README.md

 - [ ] Work on the mobile experience
 - [ ] Allow customization of font
 - [ ] Custom 404 page
+- [ ] Make model picker go into native mode on mobile